danieldevill/MininetCodingSwitch/README.md

 * Initial tests are with static arp entries using the "arp -s" command:
 	* sudo arp -s 192.168.1.254 de:ad:be:ef:00:02
 	* And this works!
 No more arp requests all over the place.
 	* I need to make it automatic in the sense that the switch responds to ARP requests.
+* ARP table is working as required but there is some sort of "Segmentation fault"
+	* Possible cause is with the ARP_TABLE being updated.
+I should use a pointer?